RedVoxInc/redvox-python-sdk/docs/v2.2.0/redvox-api900-docs.md

 * Sensor timestamps
 * Sensor payloads

 Only continuous data is concatenated.
-That means that gaps in the data will result in multiple WrappedRedvocPackets, each representing a continuous segment of data.
+That means that gaps in the data will result in multiple WrappedRedvoxPackets, each representing a continuous segment of data.

 Gaps are identified under the following circumstances: